 Despite being just a small dog, Schnitzel is a big fan of going hiking with us, especially if he can go off-leash.
 I’ve previously shared the story of how he hiked to the top of Mt Snowdon with us.
 Plus we’ve also gone on long hikes with him in the Pyrenees, Andorra and the Lake District of England.

 Even if you’re not an outdoorsy person or your dog doesn’t like to go for long walks, there’s usually plenty of shorter alternative walks.
 Plus, many cities have walks on their doorstep.
 One of the best examples is the climb to the top of Arthur’s Peak in Edinburgh.
 It’s accessible from just behind Holyrood Park, takes just a couple of hours, and is the perfect accompanient to exploring the historic streets of this city.
 In Sydney, head to Bondi Beach to complete the famous Bondi to Coogee walk along the beautiful coastline.
+There’s also plenty of great hikes in the USA that allow dogs.

 3. Visit an Outdoor Museum